 Linksys also has easy-to-follow instructions on how to set up your router if you have cable internet service.
 In less than 10 steps, you can get home Wi-Fi going with your cable internet and new Linksys router.

-Best introduction router to the NETGEAR Nighthawk family – NETGEAR Nighthawk C7000 or R7000
+Best long-range routers from the NETGEAR Nighthawk family – NETGEAR Nighthawk C7000 or R7000

 There’s a reason the NETGEAR Nighthawk is on so many internet router lists; the NETGEAR Nighthawk gives you excellent speeds all over your house.
 It comes in multiple iterations and different models support different types of internet connections.

 Each Nighthawk model is known for powerful internet performance, and online customer reviews for each model iteration cite excellent range and speeds.
-Customers often write that they get the speeds they should, and sometimes, customers have even cited getting speeds faster than the advertised speed.
+Customers often write that they get the speeds they should, and sometimes, customers have even cited getting speeds faster than those advertised.

 One router review states that when the router was placed in the middle of the house, the reviewer’s children were able to get amazing speeds in what was previously a Wi-Fi dead zone.

-We choose the C7000 for cable internet and R7000 for DSL internet because each has performed well for customers and is cheaper than newer iterations.
+For the best long-range routers, we choose the C7000 for cable internet and R7000 for DSL internet because each has performed well for customers and is cheaper than newer iterations.
 While a new model like the Nighthawk R9000 provides more RAM and access to the 60GHz band, you’ll pay more than $300 to get this router.
-The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay nearly $400 to get one.
+The NETGEAR Nighthawk AX8 is also commonly cited as having amazing signal range, but again, you’ll pay for the specs $$$$

-It’s compatible with DSL internet providers, like CenturyLink and Frontier, and costs under $200.
-Although large, customer reviews state it’s easy to set up, it has a longer signal range than other Wi-Fi routers they’ve tried and it works well on other floors.
-Its three antennas help distribute Wi-Fi signals throughout the house, and the angled antennas help signals stay stronger as they travel through walls.
+It’s compatible with DSL internet providers, like CenturyLink and Frontier.
+Although large, customer reviews state it’s easy to set up, has a longer signal range than other Wi-Fi routers they’ve tried and works well on other floors.
+Its three antennas help distribute Wi-Fi signals throughout the house, and the angled antennas help signals stay stronger as they travel through walls. $$$

-Cable compatible NETGEAR Nighthawk – the Nighthawk Dual-Band C7000 AC1900 Router with DOCSIS modem
+Cable compatible – the Nighthawk Dual-Band C7000 AC1900 Router with DOCSIS modem

 The other version of the Nighthawk AC1900 router works with cable internet connections.
-Running under $200 as well, it is compatible with cable providers such as XFINITY, Spectrum and Cox.
-Reviews of the cable compatible Nighthawk model state amazing reach, a consistent, powerful signal and ease of setup.
+It is compatible with cable providers such as Xfinity, Spectrum and Cox.
+Reviews of the cable compatible Nighthawk model state amazing reach, a consistent, powerful signal and ease of setup. $$$

-Best router for 5GHz coverage and speeds – ASUS RT-AC86U
+Best long-range router for 5GHz coverage and speeds – ASUS RT-AC86U

 The ASUS RT-AC86U is the newer version of the AC68U, which previously beat the Nighthawk in signal range in an MB Reviews test.